Your browser does not support JavaScript!

 HAPPENINGS AT THE MANSION

 At Richmond’s Executive Mansion — the nation’s oldest, purpose-built governor’s mansion — the new year presents an opportunity to continue the centuries-old tradition of welcoming Virginians and visitors.
-With the addition of loaned artwork from every corner of the Commonwealth in the “Art Experience”, an updated website and interior restorative refreshments, 2022 was a big year.
-To stay up to date on what's happening at the Mansion in 2023, visit the Executive Mansion's Happenings page.
+Stay up to date on what's happening at the Mansion in 2024.

-The First Lady poses with a group of foster care mothers in front of the Executive Mansion.
+The First Lady poses with a group inside the Mansion.

 The Governor and First Lady pose with JRA staff and board members in the Gillette Garden.